bar-sela/Dive_Buddy/README.md

 > In our times, Diving Schools still using old notebooks to keep the student's progress, and we here to make this experience more comfortable.

 > If you are new Student, you need to make a couple of dives with the instructor.
 Then you need to do a test and pass it in order to get your first Diving Star.
-Here we will keep track of each dive, the site in wich you dived, the gear you used and the depth you reached at each dive.
+Here we will keep track of each dive, the site in which you dived, the gear you used and the depth you reached at each dive.

 > The Instructors can set-up a weekly schedule, and the Student can view it in order to be updated with that information.